-ID DESIGN DAT VALUE 6.
-If roundabout layer of AC40 160mm 7.
-Design Traffic Loadings used to undertake pavement designs is the street classification as shown in: Table 13 The figures provided are minimums only and may be increased depending on the circumstances with each development as stated in the relevant Development Consent condition 8.
-Subgrade investigations will include sample data recording of test boreholes 1 metre excavated to a minimum depth as stated below the design subgrade levels (unless rock is encountered) 9.
-Asphalt mix s ize is to be selected as shown below: 10.
-Size (mm) Layer where used Thickness range mm 10 wearing 30 - 40 14 as above and intermediate 45 - 60 20 Base and intermediate 60 - 100 11.
-Minimum CBF R for pavement design 3% Other CBRs may be used where site samples are taken and tested by a NATA registered soils facility to requirements of Austroads Guide to Pavement Technology Part 2: Pavement Structural Design or Pavement Design for Light Traffic and reported by the design geotechnical engineer or civil engineer 12.
-If CBR less than stated value, provide minimum capping layer or working3%platform of 150 - 300mm depending on CBR swell. (refer to Austroads Guide to3%Pavement Technology Part 2: Pavement Structural Design Table 5)5
+ID DESIGN DAT ADESCRIPTION VALUE

+6. If roundabout layer of AC40 160mm

+7. The minimum dependent on Table 13

+The figures provided are minimums only and may be increased depending on the circumstances with each development as stated in the relevant Development Consent condition

+8. Subgrade investigations will include sample data recording of test boreholes 1 metre excavated to a minimum depth as stated below the design subgrade levels (unless rock is encountered)

+9. Asphalt mix size is to be selected as shown below:

+10. Size (mm) Layer where used Thickness range mm

+10 wearing 30 - 40

+14 as above and intermediate 45 - 60

+20 Base and intermediate 60 - 100

+11. Minimum CBF R for pavement design 3%

+Other CBRs may be used where site samples are taken and tested by a NATA registered soils facility to requirements of Austroads Guide to Pavement Technology Part 2: Pavement Structural Design or Pavement Design for Light Traffic and reported by the design geotechnical engineer or civil engineer

+12. If CBR less than stated value, provide minimum capping layer or working 3% platform of 150 - 300mm depending on CBR swell. (refer to Austroads Guide to Pavement Technology Part 2: Pavement Structural Design Table 5)